Lucius-40/Whisper_Finetuned/README.md

 5. **Inference**
    - Demonstrated inference using the fine-tuned model on sample audio files.

+---

+## Inference Notebook

+The notebook `inference-notebook-ys.ipynb` provides a streamlined pipeline for running inference with the fine-tuned Whisper model.
+It is designed to be run in a Kaggle environment for compatibility and ease of use.

+- **Usage:**
+  - Load the notebook in Kaggle.
+  - Ensure the required dependencies are installed (see the notebook for details).
+  - The notebook will process `.wav` files in the specified test directory and generate a `submission.csv` file with transcriptions.

+- **Performance:**
+  - The normalized Levenshtein similarity score is **0.87** on the public dataset and **0.81** on the private dataset.

+---

 ## How to Use
 1. Clone this repository.
 2. Install the required dependencies (see the notebook for details).